Kryvtsov/robot/README.md

-#hello-world

-first try
+#My training course

 Hello every one!
-This is my first try at the github working.
-And I like it :)
+This is a danger robot with laser eyes :)